The advent of 5G networks is about much more than just incredibly fast speeds and more reliable connections

 When combined with today’s powerful edge devices — whether consumer-grade smart devices or the new generation of industrial-grade IoT devices — the impact of 5G on business and networking strategies will be transformational.
 There are important implications for digital transformation that need to be considered, especially when it comes to securing the new network environments that 5G and edge-based computing will create.

-The Impact of 5G
+The Impact of 5G on Networks

 As 5G begins to be widely available, several things will happen: